Leo199x/Worldcup-Data/README.md

 # Worldcup-Data
-Accumulation of data from FIFA World Cups.
+Accumulation of data from FIFA World Cups using python libraries like BeautifulSoup, Pandas.
+A code for webscrapping of data.